-Ebola outbreak in Central Africa: FG calls for vigilance - Nigeria Today
+Ebola Outbreak In Central Africa: FG Calls For Vigilance - Nigeria Today

+The Health minister directed all Nigerian health workers to maintain a high index of suspicion, by screening all fevers for Ebola and other hemorrhagic fevers.
+NAN)

-The post Ebola outbreak in Central Africa: FG calls for vigilance appeared first on The Herald Nigeria.
+The post Ebola Outbreak In Central Africa: FG Calls For Vigilance appeared first on leadership.ng.

 Do you something awesome to share with the world?
 Click here to share